MLPZX

 Midstream equities are represented by the Alerian MLP Index.

-Midstream MLPs, as measured by the Alerian MLP Index (AMZ), ended January up 8.2% on price basis and up 8.8% after distributions are considered.
+Midstream MLPs, as measured by the Alerian MLP Index (AMZ), ended May up 0.2% on price basis and up 1.7% after distributions are considered.
+The AMZ underperformed the S&P 500 Index’s 6.3% total return for the month.
+The best performing midstream subsector for May was the Diversified group, while the Propane subsector underperformed, on average.

 An investment cannot be made into an index.
 Past performance does not guarantee future results.